Ratpoison: an efficient and minimalist WM

 A blank ratpoison setup with polybar

-Ratpoison uses a "command key" to prefix any commands that are sent to it.
-By default, this is set to Ctrl-T. This hand-stretching combination isn't the most comfortable sequence and can get tiring after a while.
+By default, the command key is set to Ctrl-T. This hand-stretching combination isn't the most comfortable sequence and can get tiring after a while.
 So the first thing I do is remove my Caps Lock key (nobody ever uses it anyway) and change it to an imaginary key called F13.
 This way all I have to do is shift my left pinky slightly to the left when I want to do something.
 This makes using Ratpoison really fast!
 So create a file called .xmodmaprc in your home directory, and put this in it:

 remove lock = Caps_Lock